maxime-cazier/LINMA2710/Lectures/README.md

 Once this is completed, [install and then run Pluto](https://plutojl.org/#install).
 You will need to install the [LLVM OpenMP Runtime Library](https://openmp.llvm.org/) for the `-fopenmp` flag to work (or you will get `"-lomp": No such file or directory` when to use the checkbox enabling `-fopenmp`).
 Do for instance `# apt-get install libomp-dev` on Ubuntu or `# pacman -S openmp` on ArchLinux.

+## Option 3 : Run it with Google Colab.

+[This Google Colab notebook](https://colab.research.google.com/drive/1MWAwv3qeaX97nCNBc7adeukaK7vqc_KO?usp=sharing) shows how to do it.

-## Option 3 : Run it from the CECI cluster
+## Option 4 : Run it from the CECI cluster

 Run the following lines.
 You can see below that the first time I run `cat slurm-....out`, I don't see anything because it hasn't started yet as you can see in the output of `squeue --me`.